neptune0x13/Integrated-Cybersecurity-CLI-Suite/README.md

    security professionals to monitor and analyze network traffic

 ## File Interceptor
+   This tool allows the interception and modification of HTTP download requests within a local network.
+By capturing the network traffic, File Interceptor identifies the download requests being made by other computers on the same network.
+It then provides the ability to replace the intended file with a different file of choice, effectively altering the download destination.

 ## How to run the program?
 1. **Download this GitHub repository**